aaronbloomfield/slp/docs/hw-frameworks.md

 Note that the server has phpMyAdmin installed at `https://server/phpmyadmin/` (where "server" is the server used for the course).

 You will need to create a series of tables as part of this process - keep track of the MySQL commands that you issue, as you will have to repeat them on the server.
-Alternatively, you can dump your entire MySQL database via `mysqldump -p mst3k > db.sql`.
+Alternatively, you can dump your entire MySQL database via `mysqldump -u user -p mst3k > db.sql`.
+Here, `user` is whatever user can access the directory (perhaps "student", perhaps your UVa userid).
 Or you can do it via phpMyAdmin.
 Either way, you should have a file that contains all the SQL commands to create the necessary database tables - we'll need that shortly.

 You will need to create a database on your local machine.
 The easiest way is to have it be the same username and password as is on the server, so that you can use the same database configuration files.